terrytaylorbonn/terrytaylorbonn.github.io/0-goals.markdown

 #### **Diagram: AI agent and Agentic AI LLM**

 The LLM is a helpful assistant.
 Nothing more.
 The center of the Agentic AI universe is the AI agent.
+Which is often a Python program.

 <img src="/assets/0_projects2.png" alt="drones" width="35%">